How To Make Baked Sweet Potatoes

 In my opinion, sweet potatoes are a superfood on many levels.
-Not only are they incredibly nutritious (a 1-cup serving offers 65% of our daily requirement for vitamin C and as much as 700% of the recommended daily requirement for vitamin A), they also have a fairly low glycemic index of 17.
-They're also easy to find, easy to store, easy to cook, and they can function equally in sweet or savory recipes.
-But most importantly, they're delicious.
+Not only are they incredibly nutritious (a one-cup serving offers 65 percent of our daily requirement for vitamin C and as much as 700 percent of the recommended daily requirement for vitamin A), but they also have a fairly low glycemic index of 17.
+They’re also easy to find, easy to store, and easy to cook and they can function equally in sweet or savory recipes.
+But most importantly, they’re delicious.

 Baking the sweet potatoes eliminates the prep work of peeling, chopping, boiling, and draining for tender potatoes.
 While baking takes at least an hour in the oven, this step is completely hands-off and can be done several days in advance.
 Baking the sweet potatoes until tender also makes them incredibly easy to mash.

 What’s the Difference Between Yams and Sweet Potatoes, Anyway?

 Of course, the inevitable question arises when discussing sweet potatoes: What’s the difference between sweet potatoes and yams?
 Read our post on this subject for more information, but basically most of the tubers you see marked as yams in the supermarket are sweet potatoes.

 Sweet potatoes are very forgiving and can roast at heats lower or higher than 375°F, so the most efficient way to cook them is to include them in the oven while you are cooking something else.
 If there isn’t room for a tray, just tuck them in here and there directly on the rack — be sure to wrap them in foil, as they can ooze liquid as they roast.